Contents of this Section:

 employees of the requirements of this policy annually.
 Questions about

-this policy should be directed to the Assistant Vice President of Human
+this policy should be directed to the Associate Vice President of Human

 The Office of General Counsel is responsible for enforcement of this